SatarupaG/Exploratory-Sales-Analysis-Code/README.md

 # Exploratory-Sales-Analysis-Code
-This repository hosts the python codes (jupyter notebooks) to perform exploratory sales analysis on the monthly product sales dataset of an organization.
+This repository hosts the python codes (jupyter notebooks) to perform exploratory sales data analysis on the monthly product sales dataset of an organization.